 I can't reproduce this.
 Please give more details on what you're clicking to lead to the error, including URLs.
 What "View" are you clicking?

-#16 Updated by Paul Hebert almost 5 years ago
+#16 Updated by Paul Hebert about 5 years ago

 Yes - everything seems to be working.